tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 ```

 If the `ReadIndex` less than the `apply_index` in the request, TiKV will
 responds `TRUE`, otherwise it responds `FALSE`.
-Ssnd the client should do retry
+Then the client should retry
 for a `FALSE` response.